How to teach current events in the classroom with Nearpod (Blog image)

 In our recent Science unit on pollution and human impact, I used sources on issues local to our Florida community.
 We learned about beach erosion, water pollution, and invasive species like the lionfish and the Burmese python.
 Student engagement was through the roof!
 In addition to being current and interesting, it was close enough to home that students felt they could actually make a difference.
 Watching my students not only invest in a topic but also want to take action is enough to move this teacher to tears!

 In our globally connected community, information is traveling at an unprecedented pace.
 Information is at our fingertips thanks to the internet––and the struggle to sift through it to find credible, balanced information is all too real.
 It is more important than ever for our students to foster media literacy skills, such as listening to various viewpoints, synthesizing information, and forming their own opinions.
 It’s also important that they begin to see themselves as actors of change from a young age.
-Implementing current events is a strategy that will keep students aware of real-world problems and situations.
+Implementing current events for students is a strategy that will keep them aware of real-world problems and situations.

 How to teach current events in the classroom with Nearpod